-You automatically reach Marriott Bonvoy Gold Elite status when you hold the Marriott Bonvoy Brilliant card and Silver Elite status when you hold the Marriott Bonvoy Boundless card, Marriott Bold card, or Marriott Bonvoy Business card.
+You automatically reach Marriott Bonvoy Gold Elite status when you hold the Marriott Bonvoy Brilliant card or the Marriott Bonvoy Business card, and Silver Elite status when you hold the Marriott Bonvoy Boundless card, or Marriott Bold card.

 With Gold Elite status, you’ll get space-available upgrades to enhanced rooms (excluding suites), 25% bonus points on stays, guaranteed 2 p.m. late checkout, and a welcome gift of 250 to 500 points per stay (varies by hotel brand).

 Ritz-Carlton Rewards® Card